d-bl/MAE-gf/images_wt/README.md

-In this folder pair diagrams.
+This folder is obsolete, an can be deleted.